-Check out this quick video where Roaster Brian discusses the factors that impact freshness (and therefore flavor) of roasted coffee, and how to help against the battle of Good Coffee going stale...
+Check out the video below where Roaster Brian discusses the factors that impact freshness (and therefore flavor) of roasted coffee, and how to help against the battle of Good Coffee going stale.

 Summary of the video

 - 3 factors impacting freshness: Temperature, Humidity, Oxygen

 - Best storage conditions: Cool & Dry location, in as oxygen-free packaging as possible